Reviews stuck in 'in progress'

 Wait it out

 If the review has been running for under 15 minutes, the fastest path is usually to wait.
-Pushing a new commit cancels the in-flight review and starts a fresh one — useful if the review is truly stuck, wasteful if it was 30 seconds from finishing.
+Pushing a new commit now queues a new review behind the in-flight one — that queue slot isn't released until the current review finishes or, if it's genuinely stuck, until an automatic 90-minute timeout clears it.

 Push a new commit to restart

 If you have edits to land anyway, push them.
-ADO Pilot detects the new iteration, abandons the in-flight review, and starts over against the latest commit.
+ADO Pilot detects the new iteration and queues a new review behind the one already running.
+The new review starts once that queue slot is released — normally when the in-progress review finishes, or after an automatic 90-minute timeout if it's genuinely stuck.
 The summary comment updates in place rather than spawning a duplicate.

 If you have no actual edits to make, an empty commit works: